CdeJohane/CdeJohane/README.md

 - 👋 Hello there, I'm Junior, but you can call me JJ.
 I am a 2nd year CS student residing in Cape Town, South Africa
 - 👀 Mainly Interested in AI and Mobile Dev, generally the entire CS realm is quite interesting.
-- 🌱 I’m currently learning Java and C# as we speak.
+- 🌱 I’m currently learning Java, Kotlin and Python(For Tensorflow) as we speak.

 - 📫 How to reach me: j.r.t.johane@gmail.com